BenMcLean/Voxel2Pixel/BenVoxel/README.md

 #### Strings
 Three string types are used:
 - `FourCC`: 4 byte ASCII chunk identifiers.
 - `KeyString`: Starts with one unsigned byte for length, followed by a UTF-8 string of that length.
 Empty string is valid, but `KeyString`s that begin or end with whitespace are invalid.
+Duplicate (identical / non-unique) keys within the same sequence are invalid.
+It is recommended that implementations handle duplicate keys with last-in-wins dictionary behavior.
 - `ValueString`: Starts with an unsigned 32-bit integer for length, followed by a UTF-8 string of that length.
 ### Chunks
 All chunks have: